malexios/Offboard-Employee/README.md

 # Offboard-Employee
-Offboards a user in AD and O365 in a hybrid environment
+Offboards a user in AD and O365

 # Description
 - Disables a user in AD and O365 in a hybrid environment